arthishaxom/Axom-Privacy-Policy/README.md

 # Axom Privacy Policy

- Tells about Axom Bot Privacy Policy
+> By Using Axom Bot You Accept It's Privacy Policy